whitebrick/whitebrick-client/.github/README.md

 <!-- START:SUMMARY ================================================== -->

-The Whitebrick No Code DB comprises a front end Gatsby Jamstack client and back end Serverless application (whitebrick-cloud) that adds multi-tenant DDL and access control functions to a Database via the Hasura GraphQL Server.
+The Whitebrick No Code DB (Data Repository) comprises a front end Gatsby Jamstack client ([whitebrick-client](https://github.com/whitebrick/whitebrick-client)) and back end Serverless application ([whitebrick-cloud](https://github.com/whitebrick/whitebrick-cloud)) that adds multi-tenant DDL and access control functions to a Database via the [Hasura](https://github.com/hasura/graphql-engine) GraphQL Server.
 The Jamstack client uses [AG Grid](https://ag-grid.com/) as a spreadsheet-like UI that reads/writes table data directly from/to Hasura over GraphQL.
 Additional functions including DDL are provided by whitebrick-cloud Serverless functions that are exposed through the Hasura endpoint via schema stitching.

 <!-- END:SUMMARY ================================================== -->